 This is part of the reason the Food and Drug Administration is slow to approve drugs and therapies.

-Native Stem Cell Centers has been practicing stem cell therapy with since 2014.
+Native Stem Cell Clinics has been practicing stem cell therapy with since 2014.
 Our results are proven and effective.
 Research and experience show us that stem cell therapy is a beneficial treatment for joint pain and arthritis.

 FDA Approval Of Stem Cell (BMAC) Injection Therapy

-At Native Stem Cell Centers, we perform stem cell injections using stem cells derived from your own bone marrow.
+At Native Stem Cell Clinics, we perform stem cell injections using stem cells derived from your own bone marrow.
 These are also known as bone marrow aspirate concentrate injections, or BMAC stem cell therapy.

 These treatments fall under the authority of the FDA’s Center for Biologics Evaluation and Research.